Webinar

 Key takeaways

-• The U.S. Federal Reserve (Fed) cut interest rates by 0.50% to a range of 4.75-5.00% today amid decelerating inflation and slightly softer labor market data.
+• The U.S. Federal Reserve (Fed) cut interest rates by 0.25% to a range of 4.25%-4.50% to gradually normalize policy as inflationary pressures stabilize.

-The Fed is currently allowing to runoff, or mature without replacement, up to $25 billion per month in Treasuries and $35 billion per month of mortgage bonds they currently own.
-This reflects a drop from the previous pace of $60 billion per month in Treasuries as of June 1, 2024.
-Slower balance sheet runoff improves market liquidity, which refers to the amount of money readily available to buy goods, services and financial assets in an economy.
-Shorter-term liquidity measures dipped slightly this month as quarterly business tax payments were paid, temporarily removing cash from the economy, but should stabilize and improve modestly now that the Treasury Department’s General Account reached their near-term target.
+The Fed is currently allowing to runoff, or mature without replacement, up to $25 billion per month in Treasuries and $35 billion per month of mortgage bonds currently in the Fed’s inventory.
+This pace reflects a drop from the previous $60 billion per month in Treasuries as of June.
+Many anticipate this runoff should decelerate further or cease altogether in the first half of 2025.
+Slower or no balance sheet runoff improves market liquidity, which refers to the amount of money readily available to buy goods, services and financial assets in an economy.
+Shorter-term liquidity measures should remain constructive into early 2025.
+The Treasury Department’s cash balances remain elevated and near target balances, meaning there is ample cash awaiting deployment via government spending, which can boost liquidity in the near term.

-Monetary policy, defined as central bank target interest rates, remains restrictive around the globe.
-However, policy has begun gradually easing, with central bank rate cuts exceeding hikes starting in the fourth quarter of 2023 as inflation began trending lower.
-Investors anticipate modest rate cuts from other major central banks in addition to the Fed.
+Monetary policy, defined as central bank target interest rates, remains restrictive in most geographies around the globe.
+However, policy has begun easing, as central bank rate cuts exceeded hikes starting in the fourth quarter of 2023 as inflation began trending lower.
+Investors anticipate 2025 rate cuts from other major central banks in addition to the Fed, including the Bank of England, European Central Bank, Bank of Canada, and the Reserve Bank of Australia.

-We retain a glass-half full viewpoint regarding corporate profits while acknowledging the Fed’s dilemma of normalizing policy with inflation remaining above target and some early signs of labor market softening emerging.
-Robust consumer and business activity has translated to stronger-than-expected economic data for most of the year.
-In aggregate, consumer spending remains solid, driven primarily by wealthier cohorts.
-We remain attentive to some moderation in the labor market, which the Fed highlighted today.
-Moderating inflation trends remain clear despite stimulative fiscal policy in the form of deficit spending and increasing government debt.
+We retain a constructive outlook for diversified portfolios due to still-solid corporate profits, an improving economic growth trajectory and easing monetary conditions.
+Stable to robust consumer and business activity translated into stronger-than-expected economic data, with more dependency on the labor market and wages, which we continue to monitor closely.
+Consensus economist forecasts call for a smooth and slower trajectory of real (inflation-adjusted) growth settling near 2% in coming quarters.
+In aggregate, consumer activity remains near normal historical levels, driven disproportionately by wealthier cohorts.
+Moderating medium-term inflation trends remain clear despite stimulative fiscal policy in the form of deficit spending and increasing government debt.
 We will keep you informed of our views as incremental data becomes available and as we update our assessment of market conditions.

 View PDF version